 Recognising & Responding to the Deteriorating Child Workshop

-The Graduate Certificate in Nursing Practice specialty qualifications are likely to be delivered by Centres of Excellence in partnership with the University of Melbourne from 2015.
-The information sessions highlighting the key changes are being facilitated by Sharon Kinney & Melody Trueman with dates and venues being advertised on the staff intranet.
+The Graduate Certificate in Nursing Practice specialty qualifications will be delivered by " Centres of Excellence" in partnership with the University of Melbourne from January 2015.

 Detailed information on specialty courses courses can be found here:

 Information about enrolling and completing a Graduate Diploma Nursing Practice (Mental Health) or Master of Advanced Nursing Practice can be found here; http://nursing.unimelb.edu.au/future_students/specialty_and_advanced_practice/manp

 The Nursing and Midwifery Board are responsible for the regulation of nurses and midwives in Australia and as such set the standard by which performance is assessed in order for registration to be obtained in Australia.
 The four scopes of practice are available as individual documents on theNursing and Midwifery Board's guideline page.

 The Nursing Competency Workbook provides a comprehensive overview of the RCH Nursing Competency Framework and includes many of the resources and tools to support nurses in the attainment and demonstration of competence.